harader/music/decade_analysis/README.md

 - **valence:** the musical positiveness conveyed by a track
 - **tempo:** overall estimated tempo of a track in beats per minute

-It looks like there is a particularly interesting relationship between time and acousitcness, danceability, loudness, and valence!
+It looks like there is a particularly interesting relationship between time and acousticness, danceability, loudness, and valence!

 ```r